Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • increased swelling;

-If the disease occurs in mild form(first degree), then the doctor may prescribe drugs that improve blood circulation.
+If the disease occurs in mild form(first degree), then the doctor may prescribe medications that improve blood circulation.

-The dynamics of the state of the fetus is carried out, weekly, until the indicators normalize, the pregnant woman is given dopplerometry and the fetal heartbeat is checked.
-If the indicators stabilize, then the woman will continue to bear the child further.
-In case of deterioration, it is recommended to perform a caesarean section (for a period of more than 25–28 weeks).
+The dynamics of the fetal condition are carried out; weekly, until the indicators normalize, the pregnant woman undergoes Doppler measurements and checks the fetal heartbeat.
+If the indicators stabilize, the woman will continue to bear the child.
+In case of deterioration, it is recommended to have a cesarean section (if the pregnancy is more than 25–28 weeks).

-As for the third degree, it is not amenable to treatment, since in the development of the fetus, irreversible changes.
-Therefore, in order not to risk the life of the child, doctors insist on an urgent cesarean.
+As for the third degree, it cannot be treated, since the development of the fetus begins irreversible changes.
+Therefore, in order not to risk the child’s life, doctors insist on an immediate cesarean section.

 In conclusion about prevention

-Prevention actions should be aimed at creating conditions for healthy growth and prenatal development child.
+Prevention activities should be aimed at creating conditions for healthy growth and intrauterine development child.
 To do this, a woman must:

 • watch your diet;